LemonDrop847/cp-rating-api/README.md

 # Competitive Rating API

-An API endpoint to get competitive programming ratings from various platforms.
+An API endpoint to get competitive programming profiles and ratings from various platforms.

 ## Current Platforms
 ```